nonprofit marketing plan template

 Use sorting in the (KD%) Keyword Difficulty and Volume columns to play around until you see results in the sweet spot range.

-Match intent with the user journey stage to craft content for every stage in the funnel:
+As we discussed above, match intent with the user journey stage to craft content for every stage in the funnel.

 If you’re unsure who your organic search competitors are, head to Google and “Google” your focus keyword for your home page.
 If you aren’t sure what your focus keyword is, try “Googling” your product or service plus your local area or without the local area modifier to see the national search engine results.